2026 USDA projected marketing year average prices and national average yields

 Step-by-Step Example

-Select crop and enter yield
+Enter your crop and farm-specific yield

-Set market price
+Set the market price and basis

-Enter acres and costs
+Enter acres and all production costs

 Real-World Use Cases

-Crop Selection Decisions
+Crop Insurance Coverage Level Selection

 Common Mistakes to Avoid